qiuresearch/qiuresearch.github.io/_pages/about.md

   <span class="QQdot" onclick="currentSlide(5)"></span>
 </div>

-We are a team of like-minded explorers exploiting collective methods of physical and informational sciences to study the phenomena of life.
+We are a team of like-minded explorers exploiting collective methods of physical and statistical sciences to study the phenomena of life.

 On the experimental front, advanced x-ray and neutron scattering and spectroscopic approaches spearhead our efforts on measuring biomolecular structures and interactions.